bigchaindb/bigchaindb-driver/docs/advanced-usage.rst

 their public key, and the data payload in a digital asset is represented using a generic `Python dict <https://docs.python.org/3.4/tutorial/datastructures.html#dictionaries>`_.

-In BigchainDB, only the federation nodes are allowed to create digital assets, by doing a special kind of transaction: a ``CREATE`` transaction.
+In BigchainDB, digital assets can be created by doing a special kind of
+transaction: a ``CREATE`` transaction.

 .. code-block:: python